hammerheim-game/hammerheim-rules/7-equipment.md

 ### Star-Sword

-This is an ancient and legendary sword that can cut through armor as if it were a leaf.
+This is an ancient and legendary sword that can cut through armour as if it were a leaf.

 __Range:__ Close Combat